 We investigate the degree to which the nearly symmetric form of X-ray emission lines seen in Chandra spectra of early-type supergiant stars can be explained by the porous nature of their spatially structured stellar winds.
-Such porosity could effectively reduce the bound-free absorption of X-rays emitted by embedded wind shocks, and thus allow a more similar transision of red- and blue-shifted wind emission from the back and front hemispheres.
-Here we characterize this porosity in terms of a typical scale l and volume filling factor f required to make individual clumps optically thick, as required for the effective self-shielding of material that is central to the porosity effect.
-For a simple parameterization in which the "porosity length" $h \equiv \ell/f$ increases with local radius r as h = h' r, we find that a substantial reduction in wind absorption requires a quite large porosity length gradient, $h' \gtrsim 1$, implying large porosity lengths $h \approx r$.
+Such porosity could effectively reduce the bound-free absorption of X-rays emitted by embedded wind shocks, and thus allow a more similar transision of red-vs. blue-shifted emission from the back vs. front hemispheres.
+For the localized self-shielding that is central to the porosity effect, it is necessary that the individual clumps be optically thick, which, for a given opacity and mean density, depends on the ratio of the clump scale l to its volume filling factor f.
+For a simple parameterization in which this 'porosity length'' $h \equiv \ell/f$ increases with local radius r as h = h' r, we find that a substantial reduction in wind absorption requires a quite large porosity length gradient, $h' \gtrsim 1$, implying large porosity lengths $h \approx r$.
 The associated wind structure must thus either have either a relatively large scale $\ell \lesssim r$, or a small volume filling factor $f \approx \ell/r \ll 1$, or some combination of these.
 We argue that the relatively small-scale, moderate compressions generated by intrinsic instabilities in line-driving are unlikely to give such large porosity lengths.
 This raises questions about whether porosity effects could play a significant role in explaining nearly symmetric X-ray line profiles, leaving again the prospect of instead having to invoke a substantial (ca. factor 5) downward revision in the assumed mass loss rates.

-Subject headings: line: profiles - stars: early-type - stars: mass loss - stars: winds, outflow - X-rays: stars
+Subject headings: line: profiles - stars: early-type - stars: mass loss - stars: winds, outflow - X-rays: stars co-